Yuki-KG/primeornot/README.md

 $ go run primeornot.go
 ```

 Just execute the above command in the command line on Terminal or an equivalent terminal shell.
-Make sure the primeornot.go file in the directory where you are executing the command.
+Make sure the primeornot.go file is in the directory where you are executing the command.

 When you do it, you have the below prompt message: